hipay/hipay-docs/hipay-enterprise-sdk-php/5-Usage.md

 $hpaymentRequest->authentication_indicator = 0
 ```

-In addition to these parameters, you can enter information that is specific to the hpayment.
+In addition to these parameters, you can enter specific information related to the hpayment.
 To know:
 ```php
 $hpaymentRequest->payment_product_list = "visa,mastercard,cb,maestro,american-express"
 $hpaymentRequest->payment_product_category_list = ""